wildREA/TheWiseWizardMan/README.md

 Since TheWiseWizardMan does not store data, there are no security measures needed to protect data that is not stored.
 The only information publicly available is the server’s age displayed in a Discord channel, as determined by the server user.

 ## User Rights
-If you have any questions about this privacy policy, you can contact us:
+If you have any questions about this privacy policy, you can contact:
 - **Discord:** wildREA#8123
 - **Email:** kalinuxsu@proton.me